 The right time

-Tuesdays and Thursdays reign supreme for email newsletters according to the experts at Nudge CRM.
+Tuesdays and Thursdays reign supreme for email newsletters.
 For the hospitality industry in particular, Thursdays may work best as many people will be planning for the weekend.

 Focus on times when people tend to check their personal email.
 In the UK it tends to be before work, at lunchtime and in the evening.
 (At around 7am, between 11am-1pm and between 5pm-7pm).
 Sending out a lunch offer at 10pm isn’t the best strategy when trying to gain interest in your email.